 A: No. It is important to respect student privacy.
 Employees can remind students about the indoor campus masking requirement.

-Q: If the mask requirement is lifted, will faculty be able to separately require masks?
+Q: Are faculty able to separately require masks?

-A: While this is hypothetical because the indoor campus masking requirement has not been lifted, faculty and staff are not able to operate separately from University policy.
+A: Faculty and staff are not able to operate separately from University policy.